NCEMSC Board of Directors, Chief Chris Barron - 2014 IAFC Volunteer Fire Chief of the Year!

 As Manchaca Fire/Rescue Fire Chief, Barron led the department's transition from an all-volunteer to a combination department serving an area of 12 square miles and a population of more than 17,000 during a period of tremendous growth.
 As executive director of SFFMA, he has garnered respect for his focus on firefighter education and for coordinating and supervising the construction of the new SFFMA headquarters.

-Chief Barron also served on the NFPA 1720 Committee on Standards for Staffing Volunteer Emergency Services and the North Central EMS Cooperative (NCEMSC) Board of Directors.
+Chief Barron also served on the NFPA 1720 Committee on Standards for Staffing Volunteer Emergency Services and the North Central EMS Corporation (NCEMSC) Board of Directors.
 Further, he served as chair of the national search committee for the associate director of the Texas Forest Service and as a national representative at the IAFC's Landmark Fire Service Summit.

 He secured a $1M grant for SFFMA from the Department of Homeland Security for the recruitment and retention of firefighters, and he created and administered the Texas Wildfire PPE Relief Fund.
 He has been recognized and received a number of awards for his commitment and service, including the VCOS John M. Buckman III Leadership Award.
 Chief Barron earned a B.B.A. and an M.B.A. from Southwest Texas State University.